exallium/RxRecyclerView/README.md

 per your provided Options.
 The Adapter uses a TreeSet internally, which allows for automatic sorting by natural keys (Elements subclass Comparator)

+## View Types

+You can create your own new view types by extending the appropriate EventElement subclass, or EventElement itself.
+Each View type has a corresponding bit mask that are placed in the 11th and 12th bits of the View type integer.
+This means that when you want to know what kind of view you are looking at, you can simply shift it's view type like so: ```element.getViewType() >> EventElement.MASK_SHIFT``` and compare it to the defined static integer masks within ```EventElement```.
+This allows you to do things like create your own Header elements and whatnot, with unique viewtypes, and rest assured that they'll work properly.

+This system allows us to avoid using instanceof calls everywhere, and stick to switch cases.

 ## Examples

 Are available in the app module!